The full card for WCPW True Destiny has now been confirmed.

 WCPW is heading to Leicester on February 13th for a huge night of action as part of our Loaded tapings.
 The show will follow on from the events at the previous night’s True Destiny event in Milton Keynes.

-Featuring all of your favourite WCPW stars and other yet to be confirmed names, the night will kick off at 5.30pm for VIPs, with general admission at 6.30pm for a showtime of 7-10pm.
+The night will kick off at 5.30pm for VIPs, with general admission at 6.30pm for a showtime of approximately 7-10pm (but please plan for a 10.15pm finish).

 Tickets start are priced at just £15 for general standing admission.

-Ringside VIP tickets include a guaranteed seat in the first or second row (unreserved), a WCPW t-shirt, the latest issue of our Wrestling magazine and a meet & greet with WhatCulture personalities.
-Please note, there will be no in-ring photo included at this show, but our photographer will be taking pictures during the meet & greet.
+Ringside VIP tickets include a guaranteed seat in the first or second row (unreserved), a WCPW t-shirt, the latest issue of our Wrestling magazine and a meet & greet with the WhatCulture personalities.
+Please note, an in-ring photo is not guaranteed to be included at this show, but our photographer will be taking pictures during the meet & greet.

 Loaded returns to YouTube tonight in its brand new time slot of 8pm on Monday nights.